asyml/forte/docs/ontology_generation.md

 ##### ```attributes``` #####
 These are the commonly used fields for each attribute of the entry definition -
 * The `name` keyword defines the name of the property unique to the entry.

-* `description`: Optional keyword used to define description of the entry to be used as the comment of the generated Python class if provided.
+* The `description` keyword is optionallly is used as the comment to describe the attribute.

-* `type: str`: Type of the attribute.
+* The `type` keyword is used to define the type of the attribute.
 Currently supported types are:
     * Primitive types - `int`, `float`, `str`, `bool`
     * Composite types - `List`
     * Entries defined in the `top` module - The attributes can be of the type base entries (defined in the `forte.data.ontology.top` module) and can be directly referred by the class name.
-    * User-defined types - The attributes can be of the type of entries that are user-defined, and are specified by their full name.
+    * User-defined types - The attributes can be of the type of entries that are user-defined.
 These user-defined entries could be defined (a) in the same config (b) any of the imported configs.
+To avoid ambiguity, only full-names of the user-defined entry types are supported

 * `item_type: str`: If the `type` of the property is one of the composite types, then `item_type` defines the type of the items contained in the property.
 As of now, we only support arrays of uniform types.